CMHCC CHAIRS

 Dr. Vincent Tam is Associate Clinical Professor at the University of Calgary and a staff medical oncologist at the Tom Baker Cancer Centre.
 He specializes in the treatment of gastrointestinal malignancies and particularly hepatobiliary cancer.
 His research interests include trials in hepatobiliary cancer and real world outcomes of HCC patients treated with systemic therapies.
 Dr Tam is currently an active member of the Canadian Clinical Trials Group where he is the co-chair of the Hepatobiliary Disease Site Group.

-Assistant Professor of Medicine, University of Ottawa
+Associate Professor, Department of Medicine, University of Toronto

-University of British Columbia,
+University of British Columbia/BC Cancer

 Vancouver, BC